 Penalties for Small Business Owners filing taxes late

-As an employer, you are also required to remit information returns to the CRA regarding your employees.
+As an employer, you are also required to remit information returns to the CRA regarding your employees each year.
 Filing these late incurs a $10 per day penalty if you have less than 50 returns, and significantly higher penalties if you have more employees.

 If you collect GST/HST, penalties also apply for filing late.
 To calculate the fee for filing your GST/HST taxes late, the CRA uses the formulate A + (B x C).